fcurrin/squirrelham/README.md

 You play as a squirrel.

 Download the .exe file and data folder.
-Run the .exe to play.
+Unzip the data folder and run the .exe to play.

 Let us know what you think!